Will Downing: Personal life

 From 1987 to 1992, Downing was married to Revonda Mills.
 In 2002, Downing married singer Audrey Wheeler, who was a member of the R&B group Unlimited Touch.

-In December 2006, Downing was diagnosed with polymyositis, a rare disease occurring most often in black males, in which inflammation causes debilitating muscle weakness.
+In December 2006, Downing received a diagnosis of polymyositis, a rare disease occurring most often in black men, in which inflammation causes debilitating muscle weakness.
 He was hospitalized for three months, used a wheelchair, and lost 100 pounds.

 Downing is a spokesperson for the American Stroke Association.
-On tour, he conducts the charity bowling event, Strike Against Stroke, to raise funds towards awareness and education in the African American community.
+On tour, he conducts the charity bowling event Strike Against Stroke to raise funds towards awareness and education in the African American community.
 The American Heart Association recognized Downing as a celebrity ambassador.

 Downing is also a keen photographer, and self-published the coffee table book Unveiled Series I in 2005.

 Downing is a member of Omega Psi Phi fraternity.

 Downing's daughter, Aron Siobhan Downing, died by suicide on January 11, 2023, at the age of 31.
 She had suffered from bipolar disorder, had depression and some schizophrenia.